RedHat-UX/red-hat-design-system/docs/theming/developers.md

 ### Context protocol

-The context protocol is an [open protocol][contextprotocol] developed by the web components community to support the passing of data between components.
+The context protocol is an [open protocol][contextprotocol] developed by the web components community to support passing data between components.

-Our system utilizes this protocol with the setting of the `color-palette` attribute on a provider element which passes it's context data of `light` or `dark` on to it's children.
+Our system utilizes this protocol with the setting of the `color-palette` attribute on a provider element which makes its context data (in our case, `light` or `dark`) to it's children.
 By doing so we can ensure accessible colors are applied given any possible change in context value higher up in the DOM tree.

-This is important not only for helping us ensure we maintain our own design guidelines, but also for accessibility compliance and enabling great experiences for all our users.
+This is important not only for helping us maintain our own design guidelines, but also for accessibility compliance and enabling great experiences for all our users.

 The context protocol is enabled by two [reactive controllers][controllers]: the [provider controller][providersrc], and the [consumer controller][consumersrc].